The Ultimate Guide To SBA Loans For Women

 The underwriters may take several weeks to review your full loan application.
 With banks and traditional lenders, you may wait two to three months (or longer) from the application stage to funding.
 Some lenders offer expedited services to help you get the money you need fast, so if time is an issue, shop around for intermediary lenders that offer fast approvals and funding, like online lenders SmartBiz and Lendio.

 There are plenty of other resources for female entrepreneurs outside of the SBA.
-The National Women’s Business Council offers nearly 200 resources through the Grow Her Business initiative, including accelerators and incubators, business competitions, conferences, crowdfunding, and alternative lender programs.
+The National Women’s Business Council offers a range of resources through its initiatives, including accelerators and incubators, business competitions, conferences, crowdfunding, and alternative lender programs.

 The National Association of Women Business Owners also provides resources to help empower women business owners.
 This organization offers training, education, and virtual networking to female entrepreneurs.